mlshehab/identifiability_w_reward_machines/README.md

-# identifiability_w_reward_machines
+# Identifiability of Reward Machines

-Study of IRL identifiability with reward machines structure.
+Study of IRL identifiability with a reward machines structure.